saumyadwiv/saumyadwiv/README.md

 <!--
 SETUP / EDIT NOTES (delete this comment block once done):

-1. Pinned Projects section: replace the three placeholder lines with your actual best repos.
-This is the highest-signal section on the whole profile — recruiters scan it before anything else, so don't skip filling it in.

-2. Contribution snake animation (optional, currently removed — see reasoning below):
+1. Contribution snake animation (optional, currently removed — see reasoning below):
    - Go to your saumyadwiv/saumyadwiv repo -> Actions -> New workflow
    - Add this as .github/workflows/snake.yml: